Ngulefac/DOS-attack/README.md

 # Note:
 If you find any problems than please write on issue github.
 Don't use for revenge!
 Make sure of your anonymity!
 Or else you'll bleed.
 <mark>It's made for just testing purpose.</mark>

+We are not responsible for any abuse or damage caused by this program.
+Only for Educational Purpose.
+Thanks.